 The new V6 engines help to set the Amarok even further apart from all of its peers (except the X-Class, which also has a range-topping V6 engine), bringing a real sense of luxury and performance to the driving experience - aided and abetted by improvements to interior quality introduced at the same time.

 However, even with as much as 580Nm of torque now, it still can't tow 3.5 tonnes - when most competitors now have at least one variant that can.

 What's the VW Amarok like?

 VW's first pickup is a mixture of simplicity and technology, combining an unsophisticated ladder frame chassis that features old-school leaf spring suspension at the rear with state-of-the-art anti-skid control and stability systems that help both on and off road.

 All versions come with electronic stability control and four airbags as standard, and the Amarok was designed from the ground up to be one of the safest pickups in the segment.
-But it is also one of the older designs on sale now, so most rivals have caught up in this regard.
+But it is also one of the older designs on sale now, so most rivals have caught up or surpassed it in this regard.

-The Amarok does have a very car-like interior - though some still moan that even after the 2016 update the plastic quality could be better, this pickup sets the benchmark for comfort, and is very easy to drive on and off road.
+The Amarok does have a very car-like interior - and though some still moan that even after the 2016 update the plastic quality could be better, this pickup sets the benchmark for comfort, and is very easy to drive on and off road.

 The latest engines are excellent, and most models are fitted with an automatiic gearbox, which works well.

 The Amarok is at the more expensive end of the pickup market, and perhaps isn't as suited to a hard working life as some rivals.
 But it is exceptionally comfortable, well-equipped and has an engine line-up that's the envy of the entire segment.

 Well worth considering if you're buying a pickup to use every day - especially if it's to be a family vehicle.
 Few rivals will be such a pleasure to live with.